HaiderrX/CISC4900-Healthcare-Dataset-Data-Analysis/README.md

 ### Written Report Folder:
 - Contains written report of analysis made so far in .pdf file using LaTeX
+- Contains SQL queries in a PDF format using LaTeX

 ## Installation and Usage Instructions